Interface or integration:

-The term business software or enterprise software has several meanings.
-This article focuses on computer programs that are used to solve user tasks in organizations.
-They are therefore tools for individuals or entire teams (see CRM software).
+This article mainly refers to software that is used to solve user tasks in companies.
+They are thus work tools for individuals or entire teams (see CRM software).

-These business applications are either custom-made solutions tailored to a specific use case, or standard software.
-Often, different standard software packages are combined for use in one operation or adapted as needed (customization).
+These business applications are either customized solutions tailored to a specific use case or standard software.
+Often, different standard software packages are combined for use in a company or adapted as required (customization).

 Why do we need interface or integration?

-Because the different types of enterprise software* typically cannot communicate with each other, data cannot be shared or exchanged.
-This deficiency causes identical data to be stored in multiple locations.
-Processes cannot be automated either.
+Since the different types of enterprise software generally cannot communicate with each other, data cannot be shared or exchanged either.

 Connections such as interface or integration are therefore necessary for effective cooperation.